gsomgsom/blog/posts/value-of-copypasting.md

 Isn't this process much much simpler?
 This takes no mental effort at all.
 You literally just copypaste and change what needs to be changed.
 Yes, there are very obvious problems with copypasting.
 If we want to change how `B` works for instance now we have 3 places where we have to make that change.
 And that's a bad thing!
 But my point is that people should know when the costs of doing this are higher than the ongoing costs of making things reusable and when they aren't.

 The upfront costs of copypasting are usually a lot lower than the upfront costs of making things reusable.
 This is a fact.
 The long term costs of copypasting are usually a lot higher than the long term costs of making things reusable.
 This is another fact.
 But people often forget about the first fact and that they can use both of them to make reasonable and responsible trades in their codebase.
-The lower upfront costs of copypasting can be extremely useful in a huge number of situations, but a lot of people default to reuse always, and that's a huge waste of mental resources.
+The lower upfront costs of copypasting can be extremely useful in a huge number of situations, but a lot of people default to reuse always, and that's a huge waste of mental resources and a huge unnecessary increase in complexity.

 <br>